There is a flood alert in effect. Please stay safe and follow the latest Flooding information and advice.

 The 64-mile section of the King Charles III England Coast Path between Brean Down and Minehead takes you on an amazing journey along the Somerset coast.

 Beginning at Brean it passes the sandy beaches of Berrow and Burnham-on-Sea and follows the River Parrett to the Victorian docks of Bridgwater before turning back to the salt marshes at Steart Point and the Bridgwater Bay Nature Reserve.
-Past Hinkley Point the beach and cliff formations from Lilstock to Blue Anchor are classified as a Site of Special Scientific Interest (SSSI) offering an outstanding series of sections through our geological history.
+Past Hinkley Point, the beach and cliff formations from Lilstock to Blue Anchor are classified as a Site of Special Scientific Interest, offering an outstanding series of sections through our geological history.
 Taking in the seafaring town of Watchet on the way, the route shadows the West Somerset Steam Railway through Blue Anchor and Dunster to end in Minehead, the gateway to Exmoor.

 Where you can go

-In some places the King Charles III England Coast Path also allows public access to the coastal margin; areas of land between the path and the sea.
+In some places, the King Charles III England Coast Path also allows public access to the coastal margin; areas of land between the path and the sea.

-For your own safety remember that many sections of our coast are steep and may be unstable, while shores and estuaries in Somerset can have fast incoming tides and areas of soft sand and mud.
+For your own safety remember that many sections of our coast are steep and may be unstable.
+While shores and estuaries in Somerset can have fast incoming tides and areas of soft sand and mud.

 Remember, when using areas of the trail on the beach always check the tide times and at all times on the trail follow the Countryside Code.